 If you’re at all on the fence about whether or not your small business or business opportunity needs a social media strategy, you need to read this.
 Did you know that if you’re not on social media, you are potentially losing ground to the 73% of small businesses that are?
+You can even use social media to help you discover low cost startup businesses.
 It’s time to catch up!

 Social media marketing can do a number of things for your business, including boosting your brand awareness, increasing sales and improving customer relationships.
 However, these things don’t happen as soon as you set up your Facebook page, which is why 61% of small businesses don’t see any return on investment as a result of their social media activities, and that’s according to Manta’s latest survey as cited on CNBC just last week.

 Too many small businesses think that social media takes too much time, doesn’t result in enough ROI or is too difficult to figure out.
 Truth is social media is not something that just anyone can do effectively.
 It takes time, research and money to use these free networking platforms to maximum advantage.

 Social media marketing can do incredible things for your business.
 However, you need to be willing to take the time to learn, research what your competitors are doing and how it’s working for them, and spend the money required to do it right, which may include taking a class, hiring a social media manager or whatever else is required to run an effective campaign…